 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
 Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain, our goal is to help you stay on the road to success.
 Check out our services and contact us today to see how we can help you grow your company.

+Fees change over time, so check the Hawaii Secretary of State website for the most recent fee schedule.
 Fees are payable by cash, check, or credit card depending on the filing method (in person, online, or by mail).
 Checks or money orders should be payable to the Department of Commerce and Consumer Affairs.

 No, you don’t need a lawyer, but you may want to have one review certain documents, such as your corporate bylaws.
 You may also want to speak with a lawyer if your corporation’s structure is complicated or you need personalized advice.